mwangdakota/pages-uswds-jekyll/pages/project-pitch.md

 <p>Along with your company information, you’ll have to outline four key elements in your Project Pitch:</p>

-<strong><p>1.
+<p><strong>1.
 The Technology Innovation.
-(Up to 500 words)</p>
+(Up to 500 words)</strong></p>

-<p><strong>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on supporting research and development (R&D) of unproven, high-impact innovations.</p>
+<p><strong>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on supporting research and development (R&D) of unproven, high-impact innovations.</strong></p>
 <br>

-<p>2.
+<p><strong>2.
 The Technical Objectives and Challenges.
-(Up to 500 words)</p>
+(Up to 500 words)</strong></p>

-<p>Describe the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
+<p><strong>Describe the R&D or technical work to be done in a Phase I project, including a discussion of how and why the proposed work will help prove that the product or service is technically feasible and/or significantly reduce technical risk.
 Discuss how, ultimately, this work could contribute to making the new product, service, or process commercially viable and impactful.
-This section should also convey that the proposed work meets the definition of R&D, rather than straightforward engineering or incremental product development tasks.</p>
+This section should also convey that the proposed work meets the definition of R&D, rather than straightforward engineering or incremental product development tasks.</strong></p>
 <br>

-<p>3.
+<p><strong>3.
 The Market Opportunity.
-(Up to 250 words)</p>
+(Up to 250 words)</strong></p>

-<p>Describe the customer profile and pain point(s) that will be the near-term commercial focus related to this technical project.</p>
+<p><strong>Describe the customer profile and pain point(s) that will be the near-term commercial focus related to this technical project.</strong></p>
 <br>

-<p>4.
+<p><strong>4.
 The Company and Team.
-(Up to 250 words)</p></strong>
+(Up to 250 words)</strong></p>

-<p>Describe the background and current status of the applicant small business, including key team members who will lead the technical and/or commercial efforts discussed in this Project Pitch.</p>
+<p><strong>Describe the background and current status of the applicant small business, including key team members who will lead the technical and/or commercial efforts discussed in this Project Pitch.</strong></p>
 <br>
-Visit the online form to submit your Project Pitch or to preview the required fields.
-More details about the NSF’s new process and eligibility requirements are on our Apply page.
+<p>Visit the online form to submit your Project Pitch or to preview the required fields.
+More details about the NSF’s new process and eligibility requirements are on our Apply page. </p>

-<em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
+<p><em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
 Any small business with a pending Project Pitch must wait for a response before submitting another Project Pitch.
-Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.</em>
+Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.</em></p>

 </div>
 </div>